 The meteorological definition of spring is rising daily average temperatures between 0°C and 10°C for at least seven consecutive days.
 At the latitudes of the event, meteorological spring normally occurs in late April and early May.
 Meteorological summer occurs when the daily average temperature has been at least 10°C during five consecutive days.
 In the mountains, meteorological spring turns into meteorological summer during the event in mid-June.

-The daytime temperatures on lowland terrain will be around 15 – 20°C which will drop to 10°C – 5°C at altitudes above the tree line.
-Night temperatures on low-lying terrain: 10°C – 5°C. Above the tree line, night temperatures stay around 5°C – 0°C.
+The daytime temperatures on lowland terrain will be around 15 – 20°C which will drop to 10 – 5°C at altitudes above the tree line.
+Night temperatures on low-lying terrain: 10 – 5°C. Above the tree line, night temperatures stay around 5 – 0°C.

 The topography of a landscape has a determining influence on winds, temperatures and precipitation.
 In the mountains the weather therefore remains changeable and unpredictable even in summer.
 Chance of rain in the mountains during the event?
 About 50 percent.
-In June this will usually be light to moderate rain, however, occasional heavy rainfall can occur.
-There may also be light snowfall although this will not stay on the roads.
-Average temperatures and wind speeds in June:
+In June this will usually be light to moderate rain, however, the occasional heavy rain shower can occur.
+There may also be light snowfall although snow will not stay on the roads.

-As has been mentioned, personal assistance such as follow cars or food depots between checkpoints are not permitted in brevets.
+In a brevet personal assistance such as follow cars or food depots are strictly forbidden between checkpoints.
 Because the course crosses mainly sparsely populated areas, the opportunities to refill supplies can quickly become very uncertain, especially in the mountains.
-For this reason, it is very important that you carry enough food and drink with you on the bike to get you between checkpoints.
-In brevets, saddle or frame bags are usually used to carry food, tools, rainwear etc., see examples: Apidura, Ortlieb, Arkel, Roswheel, Pro Discover.
+For this reason, it is very important that you carry enough food and drink with you on your bike to get you between checkpoints.
+Saddle bags or frame bags are usually used to carry food, tools, rainwear etc., see examples: Apidura, Ortlieb, Arkel, Roswheel, Pro Discover.
 On busy roads and roads with speed limits between 90-100 km/h, a reflective vest can be a good complement to a lit taillight, especially in rain and fog.